jakobsperry/IRCamera_test_box/README.md

 # IRCamera_test_box
-Code and CAD for the WPI RBE noises IR camera test box
+Code and CAD for the WPI RBE noilesIR camera test box